The 4 Best Ways to Deal With Flu Vaccine Side Effects

 4. Try Acetaminophen for Flu-Like Symptoms

 Can the flu shot make you sick?
 Flu-like symptoms like a fever are common.
 But that doesn't mean the shot gave you the flu.
-Rather, it's a sign that your immune system is responding to the vaccine.
+Rather, it's a sign your immune system is responding to the vaccine.

 "The flu shot cannot give you the flu," Dr. Benjamin says.
-"It is just like any of our other vaccines designed to stimulate your immune system so that you can more easily fight off the virus if infected."
+"It is just like any of our other vaccines designed to stimulate your immune system so you can more easily fight off the virus if infected."

 Dr. Savoy explains it this way: "There are people who get an immune response, such as fever, muscle aches and fatigue.
 The difference is that once your body realizes you're not getting the flu, those stop.
 When a person has actual influenza, it can last for a week or more."